PROTECT YOUR HEALTH & YOUR WALLET

-- Our plans have include preventive care to prevent illnesses or diseases.
+- Our plans include preventive care to prevent illnesses or diseases.
 Providing these services at no cost is based on the idea that getting preventive care, such as screenings and immunizations, can help you and your family stay healthy.
-Preventive care may also help reduce your health care costs down the road if you catch a problem early, or if an immunization keeps you from getting a serious illness.
+Preventive care may also help reduce your healthcare costs down the road if you catch a problem early, or if an immunization keeps you from getting a serious illness.
 A few examples of preventive care services:

 - Wellness visits and standard immunizations.